Utilizing Humor to Drive your

 While some may shy away from such a bold, creative approach, at Mach Media, it’s what we do, and we do it well.
 So, while humor is subjective, and using it as a mass communications tool is, shall we say… a tad risky, Mach Media believes bigger risks provide better payoffs.

 And by better payoffs, we’re talking about successful campaigns that exceed expectations and garner real results.
 The case of Solvay is no different.
 After employing a progressive and actionable strategy, in collaboration with Solvay’s HR and Corporate Communications teams, the group saw a significant uptick in engagement from employees.

-Breaking through Corporate noise with offbeat and unexpected content can inspire employees to openly discuss and debate, among themselves, and with management, to move the organization closer toward its goals.
-And, well, isn’t that what engaging internal communications should be about?
+Breaking through corporate noise with offbeat and unexpected content can inspire employees to openly discuss and debate among themselves and with management, and move the organization closer toward its goals.
+And isn’t that what engaging internal communications should be about?